humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 ### Putting this into practice

-I do a [weekly live-coding session](https://github.com/ai-that-works/ai-that-works) with @vaibhav where we whiteboard and code up a solution to an advanced AI Engineering problem.
+I do a [weekly live-coding session](https://github.com/ai-that-works/ai-that-works) with [@vaibhav](https://www.linkedin.com/in/vaigup/) where we whiteboard and code up a solution to an advanced AI Engineering problem.
 It's one of the highlights of my week.

-A few weeks ago, I [decided to share some more about the process](https://hlyr.dev/he-gh), curious if our in-house techniques could one-shot a fix to a 300k LOC Rust codebase for BAML, a programming language for working with LLMs.
+Several weeks ago, I [decided to share some more about the process](https://hlyr.dev/he-gh), curious if our in-house techniques could one-shot a fix to a 300k LOC Rust codebase for BAML, a programming language for working with LLMs.
 I picked out [an (admittedly small-ish) bug](https://github.com/BoundaryML/baml/issues/1252) from the @BoundaryML repo and got to work.

 You can [watch the episode](https://hlyr.dev/he-yt) to learn more about the process, but to outline it:

-Worth noting: I am at best an amateur Rust dev, and I have never worked in the BAML codebase before.
+**Worth noting**: I am at best an amateur Rust dev, and I have never worked in the BAML codebase before.

 #### The research